Ortho-integral surfaces

-Recently there have been some results related to the set of orthogeodesics such as the weak rigidity of ortho length spectrum \cite{MM19}, the asymptotic growth of the number of orthogeodesics up to given length \cite{Bell20}, and other identities \cite{BPT20}, \cite{Par20}.
-Among applications of these identities, there is a connection between number theory and Bridgeman's identity in some special surfaces, in particular, it derived classical and infinitely many new dilogarithm identities \cite{B20},\cite{JLTT20}.
-Influenced by these results, our initial purpose in studying the set of orthogeodesics was to give a precise description of dilogarithm identities derived from Bridgeman's identity on a pair of pants.
-This journey leads to a tree structure on the set of oriented orthogeodesics and identity relations, which lead us to a combinatorial proof of Basmajian's identity by using the approach in Bowditch's paper \cite{B96}.
+Influenced by these results, our initial goal in studying the set of orthogeodesics was to precisely describe the dilogarithm identities derived from Bridgeman's identity on pairs of pants.
+This journey leads to a combinatorial structure on the set of oriented orthogeodesics and identity relations, which leads us to a combinatorial proof of Basmajian's identity by using the approach in Bowditch's paper, see \cite{bowditch1996proof, bowditch1998markoff}.